 MITRE ATT&CK Training Course

-This instructor-led, live training (available online or on-site) is tailored for information system analysts who seek to leverage MITRE ATT&CK to reduce the likelihood of a security breach.
+This instructor-led, live training (available online or onsite) is designed for information system analysts who aim to utilize MITRE ATT&CK to reduce the risk of a security compromise for government agencies.

 By the end of this training, participants will be able to:

-- Set up the required development environment to begin implementing MITRE ATT&CK for government use.
+- Set up the necessary development environment to start implementing MITRE ATT&CK.

-- Track attack patterns, analyze trends, and evaluate existing defense mechanisms.
+- Track attacks, analyze patterns, and evaluate existing defense tools.

 Format of the Course